Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 Is Zenmate Recommended as a VPN?

 With their headquarters in Germany and a logging policy that is questionable at best, it is not possible to recommend Zenmate.
-Far better options with better protection are readily available like ExpressVPN or NordVPN.
+Far better options with better protection are readily available like NordVPN or Surfshark.

 Allow us to save you the hassle and frustration of looking for the true heavy hitters in the industry, check out our list of best VPNs for Canadians this year.
 All our recommendations have been carefully tested and have passed Privacy Canada’s security standards.